Keep The Beer, Lose The Belly

 Moderation.
-It’s one of those LOADED words that Puritans threw around and that we all still shake, stir and muddle to make more palatable.
+It’s one of those loaded words that Puritans threw around and that we all still shake, stir and muddle to make more palatable.
 When it comes to alcohol, though, that word is etched in glass: 14 (or fewer) drinks a week and no more than four in a single day is “moderate”, according to the US National Institute on Alcohol Abuse and Alcoholism (NIAAA).

 One drink means a 350ml beer, a 150ml glass of wine or a 45ml shot of 80-proof spirits.
 No matter how that adds up, I’d slipped past moderation, and I’d also seen my weight creep up almost five kilos.
 Blame it on a cocktail of deadlines, stress, inactivity and also fun.
 Sound familiar?
 A 2008 Human Sciences Research Council survey found that 39% of South African drinkers binge drink – or consume more than five units of alcohol at once – at least once a month.

 That kind of drinking can make your belly bulge.
-Within minutes of your sipping a drink, your fat metabolism can wane.
+Within minutes of you sipping a drink, your fat metabolism can wane.
 Because your body treats alcohol as a toxin, removing it becomes the top priority, says Angelo Tremblay, a professor of kinesiology at Laval University in Canada.
 That can cause your body to stop burning its usual stored carbs and fat for energy and instead utilise the alcohol.
 The double whammy: any other calories you take in, whether they’re carbs from your brew or protein from buffalo wings, end up as stored fat.

 The average man needs an hour to metabolise 14ml of alcohol, the amount in one drink, so even a couple of drinks can have a dramatic effect.
 In a UC Berkeley study published in the American Journal of Clinical Nutrition, people who downed 30ml of alcohol from two cocktails showed a 73% decrease in fat burning after two hours.
 And in a Swiss study published in the New England Journal of Medicine, male participants who were given two beers’ worth of alcohol with each of their three meals experienced a slowdown equivalent to roughly 1 880kJ that day.